Need help with satellite navigation devices (satnav)?

 A frequently-asked question is why sat navs for larger vehicles (or those towing trailers) cost so much.
 The reason is they are loaded with considerably more data than standard products and the data-gathering companies charge for the use of their information, which is then passed on to the consumer.
 The TomTom and Snooper products also have large numbers of campsite locations preloaded as well as many other features such as a Bluetooth connection with your mobile phone to provide hands-free use on the move.

 It’s worth remembering these devices are generally able to be used in a car too.
-When in this mode, if you request the shortest route it will include narrow roads as well.
+The device should prompt you every time it starts up do you want car or camper mode?

 Sat nav devices are a great addition to modern life, but they are only a useful real-time aid.
 In fact, they’re one of many in your potential arsenal.
 Don’t forget the humble road atlas – it needs to be up-to-date but it can be a useful back up, helping you pre-plan your route before departing and providing an easy reference document should you need to deviate from it.
 Don’t forget online mapping systems can also be very useful and always have the latest mapping information.
 If you’re going to a Club Site, you should always follow the directions given in the Club’s publications (Your Big Sites Book and Your Place in the Country) or use myccc.co.uk to access the printable location maps online.